On this page:

 You should ensure the car you are selling is out of your name from the date of sale, so that you do not incur any of the buyer’s fines.

-It is then the buyer’s responsibility to sign the form and send it to VicRoads within 14 days of purchasing the vehicle.
 However, if you have any concerns, you can notify VicRoads of the transfer in writing.
 Be sure to enclose a copy of the transfer form.
 For more information, visit the Transfer a vehicle section of the VicRoads website.